rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 Use Case:
-These static pods can be used to deploy the control plane comomponents as pods on the nodes. i.
-Start by installing kubelet on all the master nodes. ii.
-Create pod definition file that uses docker images of the various control comomponents. iii.
-Place the pod definition files in the designated manifests folder.
+These static pods can be used to deploy the control plane comomponents as pods on the nodes.

+1. Start by installing kubelet on all the master nodes.
+2. Create pod definition file that uses docker images of the various control comomponents.
+3. Place the pod definition files in the designated manifests folder.

+### Priority Classes